mattm1346/Rock-Paper-Scissors/README.md

 ![Score](assets/images/screenshots/score.png)

+*Max score*

+If the player's score reaches 5, the page will display an alert that tells the player they won.

+If the computer's score reaches 5, the page will display and alert that tells the player they lost but invite to try again.

+After clicking off the alert, the score will be reset.

 *Options*

 Here are the options that the user clicks to choose their hand.
 Depending on the level select, there is a limit to what options will show (e.g. 'easy' will only show 'rock', 'paper', and 'scissors')